mudita/MuditaOS/pure_changelog.md

 * Separated system volume from Bluetooth device volume for A2DP

 ### Fixed
+* Fixed not adding call log entries in Do Not Disturb mode.
 * Fixed improper duration of the rejected outgoing call shown in calls log
 * Fixed Bluetooth volume control issues
 * Fixed turning on loudspeaker before outgoing call is answered